Xilinx/mlir-aie/AIE.md

 This operation registers function @producer_work and associated patterns to the produce end of @of1.
 @producer_work will be called with the subviews produced when acquiring elements from @of1 following the acquire pattern.

-If the input patterns are static (only one element) then the length of the produced for loop will be that of the input %length.
+If the input patterns are static (only one element) then the length of the produced for loop will be that of the input `%length`.
 If the input patterns are cyclo-static then they must be of the same size.

 #### Attributes: